 The surfacing of the wounds we share.
 Its been palpable.
-Have you felt it too?
 That which is screaming and to be healed among us, within us.
+The painful histories we, individually and collectively have been carrying, hiding, trying to forget, yet that show up in countless other ways further exacerbating and relocating the hurt.

 It’s not an easy task.
 To choose healing and stand in love, but it’s our right, our purpose and it has the power to change everything.